datajoint/sci-viz/README.md

 - Overlapping components at the same (x, y) does not work, the grid system will not allow overlapping components it will wrap them horizontally if there is enough space or bump them down to the next row.

-If the website does not work after running frontend generation script check this list to make sure that spec sheet is constructed properly, in the future we may include a script that lints the spec sheet for you see issue [#20](https://github.com/datajoint/sci-viz/issues/20)
+If the website does not work after running the frontend generation script check this list to make sure that spec sheet is constructed properly, in the future we may include a script that lints the spec sheet for you. see issue [#20](https://github.com/datajoint/sci-viz/issues/20)
 ### Adding color to your tables using projections
 ```python
 def dj_query(vms):